Code of Conduct: Guests

 Simply: Be kind to one another.

 In building community through the ritual of Shabbat dinner, this is one of the most important practices.
 This Code of Conduct is meant to ensure that all users of the OneTable platform and participants of OneTable events feel welcome and safe.
-Our platform is dedicated to facilitating a positive, welcoming Shabbat dinner experience for folks in their 20s and 30s who are not in college and are not parents.
+Our platform is dedicated to facilitating a positive, welcoming Shabbat dinner experience for folks 21-39ish and not in undergraduate programs.
 This is a living document, evolving with the needs of our community, meant to help guide you in understanding how best to be kind.

 Please read our Code, based on our core values, and follow both the word and spirit of it, keeping in mind that each of us is an important part of community-building and Shabbat-celebrating.
 It is crucial to our mission that each person feels respected and that everyone comes to each OneTable associated space with their best intentions.